WIRELESS POLICY FOR EAST TENNESSEE STATE UNIVERSITY

 No wireless devices that allow unsecured Network Address Translation (NAT), such as wireless routers or gateways, will be allowed to connect to the wired or wireless network.
 Internal IP addresses of the form 192.168.x.x will be blocked at the switches.
 This includes all academic and residential buildings along with all ETSU remote sites.
-If deviations are needed, prior authorization is required by OIT.
+If deviations are needed, prior authorization is required by ITS.

 126.96.36.199 Previously Installed Devices

 ITS must be notified of any previously installed WAPs being used by departments, faculty or staff via “Computer Account Request Form”.
 A determination will be made as to whether or not the WAP can be made to use the 802.1x security.
 Devices that do not or cannot be made to use 802.1x security will be removed from the network after the allotted time period.
 It will be the responsibility of the Department to purchase the compatible WAP that supports 802.1X.
 All departmental and other non-managed ITS WAP’s will need to be removed upon the installation of ETSU’s ITS managed WLAN.

 Other wireless devices exist in the marketplace that also employ the 2.4 GHz frequency band and can cause interference to users of the ETSU wireless networking environment.
 These devices include, but are not limited to, other IEEE 802.11a/b/g wireless LAN devices, Bluetooth enabled devices, 2.4 GHz cordless telephones, wireless printers, cameras, and microwaves.